 \item For all $\eta \in (0,1)$, the kernels

-are H\"older continuous in both variables with exponent $\eta$ and norms of the order of $t^{-\eta-n}$.
-In particular, $G_t \in \C^{1, \eta}(\R^n \times \R^n)$, the space of $C^1$ functions having H\"older continuous of exponent $\eta$ first order derivatives. \end{enumerate} \end{prop}
+are H\"older continuous in both variables with exponent $\eta$ and norms in this space of the order of $t^{-\eta-n}$.
+In particular, $H_t^\beta \in \C^{1, \eta}(\R^n \times \R^n)$, the space of $\C^1$-functions having H\"older continuous first-order derivatives of exponent $\eta$. \end{enumerate} \end{prop}